varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.1.rst

 * No other combinations of operand types are legal with ``-``.

-* If an expression with ``+`` is evaluated in a context where a STRING is expected, then for all other combinations of operand data types, the operands are converted to STRINGs and concatenated.
+* When a ``+`` expression is evaluated in a STRING context, then for all other combinations of operand data types, the operands are converted to STRINGs and concatenated.

 * If a STRING is not expected for the ``+`` expression, then no other combination of data types is legal.